wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 }
 ```

-The `handleTeamsMessagingExtensionSubmitAction()` method first retrieves the planet selected in the selector Adaptive card from the in-memory planets data set.
-It then uses a utility function to load and update the display Adaptive card with the planet's details.
-Finally, it returns a `MessagingExtensionActionResponse` object that sets the Adaptive card on the `composeExtension` property.
+The `handleTeamsMessagingExtensionSubmitAction()` method first retrieves the planet selected in the selector Adaptive Card from the in-memory planets data set.
+It then uses a utility function to load and update the display Adaptive Card with the planet's details.
+Finally, it returns a `MessagingExtensionActionResponse` object that sets the Adaptive Card on the `composeExtension` property.
 Microsoft Teams will use this to display the details of the planet selected.

 Lastly, add the utility method `getPlanetDetailCard()` to the `PlanetBot` class in the **./scr/app/planetBot/planetBot.ts**: